epearsoe/Dynomite-II/README.md

 Updates will be posted to this repository as available.
 These will eventually include tested Gerber files for download and fabrication at your favorite PCB manufacturing company and a complete Bill of Materials required to build the cartridge for DIYers.

+The ADAM DSK image file /Media/Dynomite Sound Digitizer.dsk is a hacked version of the original TriSyd software with a new title screen and intro sound file that was recorded and then digitized with the Dynomite II SDC.